Location: East Renfrewshire

 East Renfrewshire Council was formed in 1996 from Barrhead and Renfrew districts, and sits adjacent to the southern border of Glasgow City Council.
 Its population of 92,380 are split across 5 wards and 11 community council areas.
 Rural settlements include Eaglesham, Neilston and Newton Mearns while urban areas in the eastern area of the authority include Giffnock, Thornliebank and Stamperland among others.
 In 2014, 35.2% of the population were aged under 29, making young people a significant age group within the council.

-Learn more about East Renfrewshire Council on their website here.
+Read more about East Renfrewshire Council here.

 • Excellent interpersonal and communication skills